 Large Estate Probate Administration

 When you lose a loved one and need to transfer your loved one’s assets according to your loved one’s wishes, the value of the assets often dictate what you have to do in order to follow your loved one’s wishes.
 A surviving loved one or relative must to make sure that the steps are taken to transfer the assets legally and according to your loved one’s wishes.
 This is especially true if your loved one (also known as the decedent) has a large estate which means the value of the estate is over $75,000.
 An estate over this amount requires formal administration.
 In a formal probate administration, the personal representative (sometimes referred to as the executor, but this is an outdated term in Florida) is required to hire an attorney for representation.
 Therefore, if you’re the personal representative in a formal administration, Florida law requires you to have an attorney.
 This attorney should work with you as a teammate.
-The attorneys at Richert Quarles P.A. are on your team and will help you navigate the formal probate administration process.
+The attorneys at Richert Quarles P.A. are experienced with formal administration of Florida probate estates and will help you navigate the formal probate administration process.

 A large estate probate administration, also referred to as formal administration, is the traditional administration procedure for probating a will.
 The higher the value of the compensable value of the probate estate, typically the more complex the administration will be.
 In order to navigate a increasingly complex probate estate, you need to have an experienced attorney who can make sure that the administration is conducted in a time and cost efficient manner.